EstimatedEst. Read Time: 19 minutes

 The middle part of the chest muscle starts at the sternum and runs level straight across the chest.

-Again, here are some of the best ways to really hit the middle part of your chest outside of the standard Bench Press variations and the classic powerlifting exercise.
+Again, here are some of the best ways to really hit the mid-chest outside of the standard Bench Press variations and the classic powerlifting exercise.

 LOWER CHEST / PECTORAL MUSCLE